quiltingcode/happening-react-frontend/README.md

 * My Events - Logged in users can access the My Events dropdown menu where they can view either all the events where they have clicked 'interested' or all the events where they have clicked 'going'.
 * Reviews - Logged in users can go to the reviews page and read reviews about events
 * Authentication - The icons within the authentication change once a user has logged in, and now display a link to the user's own profile page or a link to sign out of the site.
+* Add Event - Logged in users can access the event creation page to share their own events to the site.

 ![Logged in Navbar](images/navbar-loggedin.jpg)
 ![Logged in Navbar Mobile](images/navbar-loggedin-mobile.jpg)